 Listen to Your Body

 There is a good chance that you will be using muscles that you haven’t used in a while.
 If you start to notice aches and pains that aren’t going away, listen to your body.

 It’s ok to either stop and rest for a while in the lodge or call it a day.

 You don’t want to risk an injury that could ruin your experience for the rest of your trip.

-Pay attention to WHICH specific rack you drop off your equipment at outside of the lodge NOT what you placed it next to.
+Pay attention to WHICH specific rack you drop off your equipment at the outside of the lodge NOT what you placed it next to.

-There is a good chance that other skiers won’t be inside the same amount of time as you.
+There is a good chance that other skiers won’t be inside for the same amount of time as you.